Cyrus Margono

-Cyrus Ashkon Margono (born November 9, 2001) is an American professional soccer player who plays as a goalkeeper for Kosovo Superleague club Dukagjini.
+Cyrus Ashkon Margono (born November 9, 2001) is an American professional soccer player who plays as a goalkeeper for Super League club Java United, on loan from Persija Jakarta.

 Early life

 Margono was born in Mount Kisco, New York, United States, on November 9, 2001.
 His father was born in Bali and raised in Surabaya, East Java.
 His mother is from Iran.

 Margono attended Sleepy Hollow High School in Sleepy Hollow, New York.
 After graduation in 2019, he continued his education at University of Denver, where he played college soccer for a year.
 He then moved to University of Kentucky.

 Club career

 Panathinaikos B

 In 2015, Margono trained with the youth academy of Italian Serie A side Inter Milan.
 In 2021, he signed for Panathinaikos B in Greece.
 On April 16, 2022, he debuted for Panathinaikos B during a 3–0 loss to Levadiakos.

 Dukagjini

 Margono was officially introduced as a player for Dukagjini in Kosovo on February 5, 2025.
 He made his debut in the Kosovo Superleague in a 1–0 defeat to FC Ballkani on February 7.
 He achieved his first win with Dukagjini in a 2–1 victory over Suhareka on February 15.

+On November 30, 2025, Margono left Dukagjini and became a free agent.